nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

       OOP programs promise modularity because you can write objects one time and reuse and recombine them in different ways, plus you can do it in a safe way since objects hide how they represent things internally from the rest of the program.

       I think Hughes stayed silent on the topic of OOP modularity because it is an independent idea to his thesis about the importance of functional programs.
-Object-oriented and functional paradigms coexist just fine, and the modularity the provide is complimentary.
+Object-oriented and functional paradigms coexist just fine, and the modularity they provide is complimentary.

       In fact, Scala 3 which we are using for this post's hands on exercises is a great example of one that emphasizes object-oriented and functional paradigms working together.
 If Hughes was warning readers off of any particular paradigm it would likely be the imperative paradigm, which by its nature breaks some of the constraints that make functional code work.